phalcon-orphanage/docs/en/api/Phalcon_Forms_Form.rst

 public *string*  **render** (*string* $name, [*array* $attributes])

-Renders an specific item in the form
+Renders a specific item in the form